Tw1ddle/samcodes-chartboost/README.md

 ### Features ###

 Supports:
-* Caching and showing interstitials.
-* Caching and showing "more apps" panels.
-* Caching and showing rewarded videos.
+* Caching, showing and dismissing interstitials, "more apps" panels and rewarded videos.
 * Customizable listener for reacting to SDK events.
 * Custom ad locations.